De-excitation effects on entanglement in multi-nucleon transfer reactions: Numerical Details

 We investigate the $^{40}$Ca + $^{208}$Pb reaction at beam energies $ E_{\text{lab}}$ = 235$-$270 MeV within the framework of TDCDFT.
 Our calculations use the PC-PK1 relativistic density functional~\cite{Zhao2013PRC}.
 The initial ground-state configurations of the projectile and target are determined via stationary self-consistent mean-field calculations~\cite{ZXRen2017PRC,DDZhang2022PRC,DDZhang2023IJMPE} on a three-dimensional grid with $ N_x \times N_y \times N_z = 26 \times 26 \times 26$ points and a mesh spacing of 0.8 fm.
 The collision dynamics are simulated on an enlarged grid of $N_x \times N_y \times N_z = 60 \times 26 \times 60$ points \cite{DDZhang2024PRC}, with the reaction taking place in the x–z plane.
 The propagation of the single-particle wave functions in time is modeled with a predictor-corrector algorithm, utilizing a fourth-order Taylor expansion for the time-evolution operator and a time step of 0.2 fm/c.

 The simulation is initialized with the two nuclei on a Rutherford trajectory, separated by 20$-$24 fm in the center-of-mass frame.
 The dynamical evolution continues until a termination criterion is satisfied: either the primary fragments separate beyond 20$-$24 fm, or the system fails to separate within 3500 fm/c, indicating a long-lived composite system.
 The cross section is computed by integrating over a set of impact parameters ($b$).
 The parameter space is sampled with variable resolution: a coarse set of points (7.5, 8, 9, and 10 fm) is used for $b > 7$ fm, a finer grid with $\Delta b =0.25$ fm for $b < 7$ fm, and an even finer grid of $\Delta b =0.05$ fm near the cutoff $b_{\text{min}}$.
+For relatively large values of $b$ ($> 7$ fm) the calculated $P_{N,Z}$ do not exhibit significant variations.
+They change more rapidly in the intermediate region, thus the finer grid, and especially near the cutoff $b_{\text{min}}$.
+For impact parameters smaller than $b_{\text{min}}$ fusion occurs.
 The final cross section is obtained by applying the trapezoidal rule to this dataset.

 In the particle number projection (PNP) analysis, a spherical division region $V$ ($R_V =$ 12 fm) is centered on the fragment of interest.
 The quantities $P_{N,Z}$, $J_{N,Z}$, and $E_{N,Z}$ are computed via numerical integration on a uniform mesh of $M=200$ points.
 To avoid unphysical energy values that arise for channels with probabilities below $10^{-5}$~\cite{Sekizawa2014PRC,Sekizawa2017PRC}, only products with $P_{N,Z} > 10^{-5}$ are included.